AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 1. Configure the cloud service for [!DNL reCAPTCHA Enterprise].

     1. On your Experience Manager author instance, go to ![tools-1](assets/tools-1.png) &gt; **[!UICONTROL Cloud Services]**.
     1. Tap **[!UICONTROL reCAPTCHA]**.
 The Configurations page opens.
-Select the configuration container uou created and tap **[!UICONTROL Create]**.
+Select the configuration container you created and tap **[!UICONTROL Create]**.
     1. Select version as [!DNL reCAPTCHA Enterprise] and specify Name, Project ID, Site Key, and API key (Obtained in Step 2) for reCAPTCHA Enterprise service.
-    1. Select key type, the key type should be same as the site key you configured in the [Google Cloud project](https://cloud.google.com/recaptcha-enterprise/docs/set-up-non-google-cloud-environments-api-keys#before-you-begin), for example, **Checkbox site key** or **Score-based site key**.
+    1. Select key type, the key type should be same as the site key that you configured in the [Google Cloud project](https://cloud.google.com/recaptcha-enterprise/docs/set-up-non-google-cloud-environments-api-keys#before-you-begin), for example, **Checkbox site key** or **Score-based site key**.
     1. Specify a [threshold score in the range 0 to 1](https://cloud.google.com/recaptcha-enterprise/docs/interpret-assessment#interpret_scores).
 Scores greater than or equal to the threshold scores identify human interaction, otherwise considered bot interaction.
     1. Tap **[!UICONTROL Create]** to create the cloud service configuration.